Manifestation of strong correlations in transport in ultra-clean SiGe/Si/SiGe quantum wells

 An alternative viewpoint in interpreting the temperature dependence of the resistivity is based on the so-called Wigner-Mott scenario, which focuses on the role of strong electron-electron interactions.
-The simplest theoretical approach to non-perturbatively tackle the interactions as the main driving force for the metal-insulator transition is based on dynamical mean-field theory (DMFT) methods of Refs.~\cite{camjayi2008coulomb,radonjic2012wigner,dobrosavljevic2017wigner}.
+The simplest theoretical approach to non-perturbatively tackle the interactions as the main driving force for the metal-insulator transition is based on dynamical mean-field theory (DMFT) methods of Refs.~\cite{camjayi2008coulomb,radonjic2012wigner,dobrosavljevic2017wigner} using the Hubbard model at half filling.
 On the metallic side near the metal-insulator transition, the resistivity was predicted to initially increase as the temperature is reduced, reach a maximum, $\rho_{\text {max}}$, at temperature $T_{\text {max}}\sim T_{\text F}$, and then decrease as $T\rightarrow0$.
 It was also shown that the resistivity change $\rho(T)-\rho(0)$, normalized by its maximum value, is a universal function of $T/T_{\text {max}}$.

-Yet another approach to treat the strongly-interacting 2D electron systems, focused on the Pomeranchuk effect expected within a phase coexistence region between the Wigner crystal and a Fermi liquid, was proposed in Refs.~\cite{spivak2003phase,spivak2004phases,spivak2006transport}.
+Yet another approach to treat the strongly interacting 2D electron systems, focused on the Pomeranchuk effect expected within a phase coexistence region between the Wigner crystal and a Fermi liquid, was proposed in Refs.~\cite{spivak2003phase,spivak2004phases,spivak2006transport}.
 The predicted $\rho(T)$ dependence is also non-monotonic: the resistivity increases with decreasing temperature at $T\gtrsim T_{\text F}$ and decreases at lower temperatures.
 However, no quantitative treatment of this problem, capable of quantitative comparison with experiment, currently exists.